CrazyToz/dice-roller/README.md

 ## TODO

-- Design 6 faces of dice
+- Design 6 faces of dice [DONE]
-- Roll the dice and display the face
+- Roll the dice and display the face [DONE]
-- Roll n dices and display each face
+- Roll n dices and display each face [DONE]
+- Show dice rolls to other players